Premium .com · Established 1996 · The unclaimed category

 Knows what you know.
 Knows what you forgot.

 Tracks your retention curve word-by-word across years.
 Surfaces the right vocabulary at the right interval before forgetting hits.
-Vocabulary.com's existing engine, scaled across the entire portfolio.
+Personalized to your mind, not a generic learner profile.

 ◎ Domain-Aware AI

 Studying for NCLEX?
-It knows the medical vocabulary by section.
+It knows medical vocabulary by section.
 Bar exam?
 Legal terminology by jurisdiction.
 SAT?
 The 2,000 highest-frequency exam words.
-The model is goal-aware, not just question-aware.
+Goal-aware, not just question-aware.

 ⚐ Bilingual Context AI